-The accompanying consolidated financial statements include the accounts of Bimini Capital and its wholly-owned subsidiaries, Orchid Island Capital, Inc. (a qualified REIT subsidiary) and Mortco, as well as the wholly-owned subsidiaries of Mortco.
+The accompanying consolidated financial statements include the accounts of Bimini Capital and its wholly-owned subsidiaries, Orchid Island Capital, Inc., Bimini Advisors and Mortco, as well as the wholly-owned subsidiaries of Mortco.
 All inter-company accounts and transactions have been eliminated from the consolidated financial statements.